nitsanavni/intro-to-approvals-learning-hour/description.md

 For remote sessions I use a shared [gitpod](https://www.gitpod.io/docs/introduction) workspace, and work directly from the markdown files.

+See other Approvals-related Learning Hours [here](https://sammancoaching.org/learning_hours/approval_testing_bdd.html).

+## Audience

+-   Learners are familiar with unit testing
+-   Preferably, familiar with TDD
+-   No knowledge of Approvals is needed

 ## Goals

 -   Learners to be familiar with Approval Tests